Our service now covers areas all across Canada

 Chandeliers, ceiling lights, recessed or semi-recessed lights, hanging lamps… There are plenty of options out there for interior lighting.

-Inside, one must decide which type of lighting they wish to use in the rooms but also which form of light source will be well-suited for each specific area.
-For example: a giant chandelier isn’t exactly the best choice for a small bathroom.
+Inside, one must decide which type of lighting they wish to use in the rooms but also which type of light source will be well-suited for each specific area.
+For example, a giant chandelier isn’t exactly the best choice for a small bathroom.

 Home Depot has determined three (3) distinct lighting categories: ambient lighting, task lighting and accent lighting.